 - Click Add account.

-- Sign in using your admin address and password (doesn’t end in @gmail.com).
+- Sign in using your admin email address (doesn’t end in @gmail.com) and password.

 "You've reached a login page for a domain that isn't using Google Workspace"